Informal File Review

 Information on Obtaining Documentation from DEP

 DEP's websites offer a wealth of information about program areas, applicable laws and regulations, as well as DEP policies and reports.
 Through the agency's eFACTS system, a variety of information about regulated facilities is also available.
-Additional public information which is not available on DEP's websites, can be requested by scheduling an informal file review or by requesting specific documentation under the Pennsylvania Right to Know Law (RTKL).
-DEP recommends doing an informal review first as this is the easiest and quickest way for the public to access DEP records.
+Additional public information which is not available on DEP's websites, can be obtained by performing inquiries on the DEP Environmental Site Assessment Search Tool ,by scheduling an informal file review or by requesting specific documentation under the Pennsylvania Right to Know Law (RTKL).
+DEP recommends using the Environmental Site Assessment Search Tool or completing an informal file review form first as these are the easiest and quickest ways for the public to access DEP records.

 Informal File Review Scheduling Procedure